Karađorđe Monument, Belgrade: 1979 monument

-Socialist Union of Serbia concluded that the monument to Karađorđe should be erected somewhere in the town.
-The Union didn't discus any details, but they conveyed the decision to the City Assembly of Belgrade.
-Neither the state granted funds, nor the city had money as the monument wasn't planned.
+The Socialist Union of Serbia concluded that the monument to Karađorđe should be erected somewhere in the town.
+The Union didn't discuss any details, but they conveyed the decision to the City Assembly of Belgrade.
+Neither the state-granted funds, nor the city had money as the monument was not planned.
 City's Institute for the Protection of the Cultural Monuments selected the location, a small mound on top of the Vračar plateau.
 They decided to use already existing sculpture by Sreten Stojanović, who died in 1960.
 The sculpture was kept chained in the coal cellar of the foundry "Plastika" for decades and Stojanović's family decided to donate the sculpture to the city.
 The statue was cast in the lost-wax casting process (cire perdue).

 City then organized the browning of the statue, founding of the mound and installation of the piles, finding sponsors for the works.
 The granite pedestal turned out to be a problem.
-A slab of the size and quality stipulated by the design, couldn't be found in Yugoslavia, nor couldn't be produced in such a short period of time.
+A slab of the size and quality stipulated by the design, couldn't be found in Yugoslavia, nor could it be produced in such a short period of time.
 In the end, the smaller pedestal from the Aranđelovac stone was reluctantly chosen.
 Architect Zoran Jakovljević projected the pedestal design.

 The monument was dedicated in 1979.
 The bronze monument is 3.2 m tall.
 It is situated on top of the mound.
 In time, it became one of the most recognizable monuments in Belgrade, especially as the works on the church progressed and the plateau was architecturally arranged, but also due to its monumental appearance being elevated from the surrounding terrain.

 The monument is located at the crossroads of the Boulevard of Liberation, Nebojšina and Krušedolska streets.
 Behind (that is, east) of the monument is the Church of Saint Sava, which is connected to the monument via the park-style plateau and fountains.
 To the south is the National Library of Serbia.
-Across the Nebojšina Street is the northernmost tip of the Karađorđev Park, while further across the boulevard is the Park Milutin Milanković.
+Across the Nebojšina Street is the northernmost tip of the Karađorđev Park, while further across the boulevard is the Milutin Milanković Park.